pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/access-application/access-application.md

 ### Prerequisites

-* Successfully created the virtual machine, which consist of all required softwares.
+* Access to noVNC Remote Desktop created in lab 1.
-* You should have a text editor, where you can paste the commands and URLs and modify them, as per your environment.
-Then you can copy and paste the modified commands for running them in the terminal.
+* You should have a text editor.

 ## Task 1: Access the Application through the Browser